Skip to main content

 Claude Code (CLI):

-claude mcp add --transport http my-bundle https://mcp.mcpbundles.com/bundle/your-bundle-slug
+claude mcp add --transport http my-server https://mcp.mcpbundles.com/bundle/your-server-slug

 Step 4: Test Your Tools

-In Your AI:
+In Your AI

 1. Open a new conversation